How to apply for admission to a doctoral programme

 To enrol you must:

-- download and fill in the enrolment form on paper and send it to the Doctoral Programmes Office by 26 September 2019, via the Servizio Infostudenti
+- download and fill in the enrolment form on paper and send it to the Doctoral Programmes Office by 26 September 2019, via Infostudenti Service

 - Notify the relevant office, through the Servizio Infostudenti, as soon as you obtain your degree.